aj842/Machine-Learning/README.md

 # Machine-Learning
-Naive Bayes: This uses the Spambase data.\n
+Naive Bayes: This uses the Spambase data.
+New Line
 Multi Class Naive Baye: For this the CTG dataset is used.